dropbox/stone/doc/lang_ref.rst

 Type                    Arguments (**bold** are required  Notes
                         and positional)
 ======================= ================================= =====================
-Binary                  --                                An array of bytes.
+Bytes                   --                                An array of bytes.
 Boolean                 --
 Float{32,64}            * min_value
                         * max_value